gitlabhq/gitlabhq/doc/gitlab-geo/database.md

 ## MySQL replication

-MySQL replication is not supported for GitLab Geo.
+MySQL replication is not supported for Geo.

 ## Troubleshooting